veertuinc/anka-docs/Anka Build Cloud/upgrading.md

   1. Make a backup of your `docker-compose.yml`.
   2. [Download and extract the latest package]({{< relref "Anka Build Cloud/Getting Started/setup-controller-and-registry.md#step-2-install-the-anka-build-cloud-controller--registry" >}}).
   3. Configure the values in the `docker-compose.yml` or copy your previous `docker-compose.yml` to the new directory and also any .env files you have under the various service directories.
-  4. Run `docker-compose build` to prepare the new docker tag.
+  4. Run `docker-compose build` in the new package directory to prepare the new docker tag.
-  5. Run `docker-compose down` to take down the older version.
+  5. Run `docker-compose down` in the previous package directory to take down the older version.
-  6. Run `docker-compose up -d` in the newer version directory.
+  6. Run `docker-compose up -d` in the newer version directory to finally bring it up.

+{{< hint info >}}
+You can temporarily run `docker-compose up` which attached you immediately to the service logs so you can watch for errors.
+However, it will not stay running so once things are confirmed to be working, you'd need to `docker-compose down` and `docker-compose up -d` before logging out of the server.
+{{< /hint >}}

+{{< hint warning >}}
+Post-upgrade of the controller you will need to wait for Anka Nodes to finish upgrading their agents.
+This can take a minute or two.
+Node statuses should say "Upgrading".
+Please be patient for this process.
+{{< /hint >}}

 #### Native macOS package